-SAM leverages the world class expertise and facilities at the University of Arizona Biosphere 2, and the Controlled Environment Agriculture Center (CEAC).
-SAM is a hi-fidelity analog and research station built upon 5 principal lines of research (below) and welcomes research teams that work within these areas, or bring entirely new research projects to our facility.
+SAM is a hi-fidelity analog and research station that leverages the world class expertise and facilities at the University of Arizona Biosphere 2 and the Controlled Environment Agriculture Center (CEAC).
+SAM is built upon 5 principal lines of research (below) and welcomes research teams that work within these areas, or bring entirely new research projects to our facility.

 - The transition from physicochemical (mechanical) to bioregenerative (plant-based) environmental control and life support systems (ECLSS), and the continuously shifting balance of these two as humans enter and exit, and crops are planted, consumed, and harvested.

 - Learn how to close air, food, and water cycles for other-world exploration, and to become better custodians of our home planet Earth.

 - Crew arrival, departure, and EVA evaluation of tools, construction and repair, data collection, and communication while encumbered by pressure suits and the testing of rovers and autonomous vehicles in a simulated terrain Mars yard.

 - A study of the evolution of the microbial community of a transitional, hermetically sealed space occupied by both humans and plants.